-Read/Write News: Increasing trust in media through data literacy
+Read/Write News: Increasing media trust and understanding through data journalism

 Open data and the digital delivery of news have powered the rise of data journalism, enabling skilled reporters to present rich information in compelling ways.
-Yet public trust in the media is at historic lows in many developed countries, at a time when echo chambers, propagandist bots and fake news seem on the rise.
+Yet public trust in the media is at historic lows in many developed countries, at a time when echo chambers, propagandist bots and fake news are on the rise.
 This presents a curious paradox: trust in the news media has declined even as access to information has increased.
 In our paper we explore this paradox, and observe that authority and accessibility tend to be negatively correlated: news that is authoritative isn’t always accessible, and news that is accessible isn’t typically authoritative.

-We introduce a way of presenting journalistic data analysis that promotes both authority and accessibility, and argue that this methods has the potential to reverse declining trust in data.
-Our approach is based on two principles: (i) readers must question their assumptions about the data and (ii) the analysis must be transparent, enabling the reader to ascertain the provenance of data and accuracy of the analysis.
+We introduce a method of presenting journalistic data analysis that promotes both authority and accessibility, and argue that this has the potential to reverse declining trust in the news.
+Our approach is based on two principles: (i) readers should be encouraged to question their assumptions about the data and (ii) the analysis should be transparent, enabling the reader to ascertain the provenance of data and the accuracy of the analysis.
+In other words, our approach shifts the news from a Read-Only to a Read/Write culture (Lessig, 2008).

 1. Visualizations that encourage critical thinking

 The first way of encouraging critical thinking about data has been trialled by newsrooms such as the New York Times.
-The “you guess ask the reader to make a guess before showing the actual data.
-The reader’s input might be completing a time series or guessing a number.
-We develop and evaluate a number of interactive “you guess” visualizations such as the one shown in Figure 1.
-This way of presenting data encourage an active approach to data – readers need to make their assumptions about the topic explicit, before they are confronted with the accurate data.
+The “guess-first” interface prompts the reader to provide an estimate before showing the actual data: this could be completing a time series (Buchanan et al., 2017) or guessing a number (ONS, 2017).
+We develop and evaluate a number of interactive “guess-first” visualizations such as the one shown in Figure 1.
+This way of presenting data encourages an active approach: readers need to make their assumptions about the topic explicit, before they are confronted with the accurate data.